What to Do When Visiting Marquette Michigan

 While Marquette is a college town, there is so much more to see in this gorgeous city and it’s lake view.
 Set along Lake Superior, you have the opportunity to enjoy the stunning sunrises and sunsets set on the shore.

 Be sure to take a look at the abandon iron ore dock and how the sun reflects on it.
 Carts once moved up and down the dock dumping the iron ore into shoots that would then fill the ships.
-You can see more details here from Michigan Radio on how it was used.
-Now it is beautiful to photograph and twice a year the sun is perfectly aligned inside it to shine through.
+It is beautiful to photograph and twice a year the sun is perfectly aligned inside it to shine through.

 There are a lot of places to eat downtown Marquette.
 My kids are extremely picky and unwilling to try new food.
 We have to check out the menu to make sure there is kid friendly food to eat.
 We found Donckers to be a wonderful place to enjoy a family friendly breakfast and lunch/dinner options (like grilled cheese and mac and cheese) and a wonderful breakfast.
 Perfect for those picky eaters.